 The command is kind of complicated.
 To make it easy, you can also use a free tool such as Folder2ISO to create ISO file of Windows 10 out of the folder you created in step 1.

 Easier way to prepare system image and bootable WinPE disk

 The purpose of creating an ISO image from current operating system is usually making a bootable recovery drive, or deploying system to another computer.
 If you find above steps troublesome and error-prone, you can try an easier workaround to achieve similar objectives, that is, to create a system image backup and a WinPE bootable media.

-Both of the operations can be done with the freeware AOMEI Backupper Standard.
-It is a powerful backup tool that works in Windows 11/10/8.1/8/7/Vista/XP.
-With it, you can create a system backup image through several clicks, and create a bootable media via USB or CD/DVD.
+Both of the operations can be done with the free backup tool - AOMEI Backupper Standard.
+It works in Windows 11/10/8.1/8/7/Vista/XP.
+With it, you can create a system backup image through several clicks, and create bootable media via USB or CD/DVD.

 Thus when your system crashes, you can easily restore it to an earlier state without losing data - this works well even when you want to return Windows 11 to Windows 10.
 And if the problem was severe enough that you couldn't get into Windows, you can still boot the computer from the bootable media to perform system recovery in WinPE.

 - It contains powerful backup & restore features for system/file/partition/disk.